ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

   1) Excitation: A light source shines on a sample, which excites the electrons in the fluorophore to a higher energy state.
   2) Interaction: When a speciic target analyte is present, it binds to or otherwise interacts with the fluorophore, which       alters the fluorophore's emission properties.
   3) Emission and detection: The excited electrons return to their ground state and emitt photons that are detected and          measured by a sensor.
+The fluorescence signal is inherently weaker than the excitation light using to produce it.
+Therefore, by positioning the detector at a 90-degree angle, you ensure the detector does not collect light from the       more powerful source.
+The 90-degree geometry also reduces the amount of scattered light excitation than can reach          the detector to allow for a clearer measurement of the emitted fluoresence.

 <br>